Multi-Prompt Alignment for Multi-Source Unsupervised Domain Adaptation: Method

-where $d \in \{s, t\}$ is a domain identifier indicating where the image comes from, $T$ is a learnable temperature parameter, and $f$ and $g$ represents the image and text encoder in CLIP respectively, which are kept frozen during training.
-This specific design can push the prompts to learn disentangled representation of both class-invariant and class-specific semantic information to boost the performance of domain adaptation methods \citep{domainseparationnetwork,liu2018detach}.
+Here, the probability $P(y=k |\bm{x}^d; \bm{P}_i)$ of an image sample belonging to the $k$-th class is derived from a contrastive loss: where $d \in \{s, t\}$ is a domain identifier indicating where the image comes from, $T$ is a learnable temperature parameter, and $f$ and $g$ represents the image and text encoder in CLIP respectively, which are kept frozen during training.
+This specific design can push the prompts to learn disentangled representation of both class-invariant and class-specific semantic information to boost the performance of domain adaptation methods \cite{domainseparationnetwork,liu2018detach}.